 Relying on the legal basis of legitimate interests to develop an AI system

 Controllers will most commonly rely on their legitimate interests for the development of AI systems.
-However, this legal basis cannot be used without respecting its conditions and implementing sufficient safeguards.
+However, it may only be used if its conditions are fulfilled and sufficient safeguards are in place.

 This content is a courtesy translation of the original publication in French.
 In the event of any inconsistencies between the French version and this English translation, please note that the French version shall prevail.

-Legitimate interest is one of the six legal bases provided for in Article 6 GDPR.
+Legitimate interest is one of the six legal bases provided for in Article 6 of the GDPR.

-It is often adapted for the development of AI systems by private bodies, especially when the database used is not based on the consent of individuals (it is often difficult to obtain the consent of individuals at a large scale or when personal data are collected indirectly).
+It is often adapted for the development of AI systems by private bodies, espacially when the dataset used is not based on the consent of individuals (it is often difficult to obtain the consent of individuals at a large scale or when personal data are collected indirectly).

 With regard to public bodies, they may rely on their legitimate interests when a public authority wishes to develop an AI system only when the activities concerned are not strictly necessary for the performance of its specific tasks but for other activities legally implemented (such as, for example, human resources management processing).